Eigenvectors and Eigenvalues

 \]

-The same reasoning applies to upper triangular matrices and higher-dimensional cases.
+The same argument applies to upper triangular matrices and to higher-dimensional cases.

 Example: